partsnap/partsnap-cookiecutter-poetry/{{cookiecutter.project_name}}/README.md

 ---

-First, create/find a directory you want to clone the repo into and run this command:
+First, create/find a directory you want to clone the repository into and run this command:

 ```bash
 git clone https://github.com/partsnap/{{cookiecutter.project_name}}.git